Actions and Detail Panel

 Mon 19 September 2016, 18:00 – 21:00 BST

 Update: This event is now SOLD OUT, a futher workshop is scheduled for 8th December in London, book online for that event here: coatofarms.eventbrite.co.uk

-Have you ever wondered what is involved in petitioning, ie. applying for, a grant of arms in the United Kingdom?
-A coat of arms are inheritable intellectual property granted by the Crown to a single named person and their heirs.
+Have you ever wondered what is involved in petitioning (applying for) a grant of arms in the United Kingdom?

-This talk, presentation and practical workshop is aimed at those persons who might be considering petitioning the Crown for a grant of arms and are interested to learn more about the process and practicalities involved.
-No prior knowledge of heraldry, the law of arms, or blazon the language of coats of arms, is expected or required.
+This talk, presentation and practical workshop is aimed at those persons who might be considering petitioning for a grant of arms and those interested in learning more about the process and practicalities involved.
+No prior knowledge of heraldry or the language of coats of arms (blazon) is expected or required.

-The workshop will be led by two City of London Liverymen with very recent experience of successfully petitioning for a grant of arms - both of whom are members of the Cambridge University Heraldic & Genealogical Society and the Heradlry Society.
+The workshop will be led by two Liverymen with very recent experience of successfully petitioning for a grant of arms - both of whom are members of the Cambridge University Heraldic & Genealogical Society.

-The workshop includes a buffet lunch and every participant will receive a copy of 'A Practical Guide to Petitioning for Arms' in electronic format.
+The workshop will open with a drinks reception and canapés, refreshments will be available throughout.
+Every participant will receive a copy of 'A Practical Guide to Petitioning for Arms' in electronic format.